A person is the best thing to happen to a shelter pet. BE that PERSON. ~ The Shelter Pet Project

 About Happy Tails Photography: Modern lifestyle pet photography based in Milton, Ontario providing wag-worthy images of furry friends in their natural environment.
 Serving locations in southwestern Ontario, including Oakville, Burlington, Hamilton, Guelph, Cambridge and Kitchener-Waterloo.

 I’d love to hear how you help rescue dogs!
-If you have a blog, I’d like remind you that any day is a good day to blog about rescue dogs.
+If you have a blog, I’d like to remind you that any day is a good day to blog about rescue dogs.